Fedora31/no-hats-bgum/README.md

 # Bug report

-- If you ever come across a cosmetic not being replaced (or, more likely, a player not having the default headgear appearing) you can send me an e-mail at `comments8451322@hotmail.com`.
-You can also post a new issue on this repo if you have a Github account.
+- If you ever come across a cosmetic not being replaced (or, more likely, a player not having the default headgear appearing) you can send me an e-mail at `comments8451322 AT hotmail D0T com`.
+PLEASE read [buglist.md] (https://github.com/Fedora31/no-hats-bgum/blob/master/buglist.md) and [q&a.md] (https://github.com/Fedora31/no-hats-bgum/blob/master/q%26a.md) if you want to contact me.
+(You can also post a new issue on this repo but you'll get in touch with me quicker by e-mail.)

 # Some links

-#### Here are 2 videos "trying" to show you how you can modify the mod to let some cosmetics appear.
+#### Here are 2 videos "trying" to show how you can modify the mod to let some cosmetics appear.

 * [Windows](https://streamable.com/uav0li)